-It’s a real shame that we cant get over this silliness and move on when so much in the world is on a knife edge and so many vital and urgent global issues need to be resolved, but alas,
+It’s a real shame that we can’t get over this silliness and move on when so much in the world is on a knife edge and so many vital and urgent global issues need to be resolved, but alas.

-Perhaps it could be to do with the continuous stream of evidence that Neoliberalism is in fact evil and more corrupt than the Oligarchs who grabbed power in Russia back in the nineties and more recently in Ukraine.
+Perhaps it could be to do with the continuous stream of evidence that Neoliberalism is in fact evil and more corrupt than the Oligarchs who grabbed power in Russia back in the nineties or more recently in Ukraine.

 Round two the starting bell.

 Not everyone gets a second crack of the whip and especially not in a geopolitical situation where one might be able one day; all going well this time, to rub the sinner’s nose in it: Enter Ukraine.

 By Xmas 1991,Ukraine’s independence had been recognised by nearly 70 countries including the US.
 It wasn’t until 2014 when a transcript of a tapped phone call emerged that the world began to realise just the extent of US interference in the affairs of Ukraine, but Americans will quite rightly point out that Russia sends aid into Eastern Ukraine regions to cultivate soft power and is believed to be behind the well-armed Russian separatists in that region who guard locals against attackers from Western Ukraine.
 We’ll return to this.

 This telephone discourse tells you plenty: